thesobercoder/polygon/README.md

 ## Installation

+> :warning: **Note:**
-> **Note** This guide assumes that you have AutoHotkey executable available in your path.
+> This guide assumes that you have AutoHotkey executable available in your path.

 To automatically start Polygon on Windows logon -